lozingaro/academic-website/teaching/ai-info/index.markdown

 ## Group Management

 - Each group consists of 2 to 3 members.
 Exceptional cases (e.g., groups consisting of 1 member) can be discussed with the tutor.
-- To participate in the exam, communicate your group composition via email to the [tutor](mailto:stefanopio.zingaro@unibo.it).
+- To participate in the exam, communicate your group composition via email to [me](mailto:stefanopio.zingaro@unibo.it).
 - Email subject: **GRUPPO AI**
-- Include: Group name, member names, IDs, contact email.
+- Include: Group name, member names, IDs (matricola), contact email.

 For those seeking a group, visit the [group list page](groups) for contact info and existing group details.